JonathanMSifleet/Servlet-Coursework/Readme.md

 15. Ensure that your terminal is still inside the client folder
 16. Enter "npm deploy"
 17. Front-end can now be accessed via the URL from step 9

----
-To do:
-- cloud
-- Write up